You Won't See Me

-"You Won't See Me" is a song by the English rock band the Beatles from their 1965 album Rubber Soul.
+"You Won't See Me" is a song originally recorded by the English rock band the Beatles from their 1965 album Rubber Soul.
 It was written by Paul McCartney and credited to Lennon–McCartney.
 The lyrics address McCartney's troubled relationship with Jane Asher and her desire to pursue her career as a stage and film actress.
 The Beatles recorded the song during what Mark Lewisohn describes as a "marathon" final recording session for Rubber Soul, to ensure the album's pre-Christmas release.

+The Beatles' version of the track was not issued as a single, and the charting version of "You Won't See Me" was a 1974 recording of the song by Anne Murray.
+This version reached number 8 on the Billboard Hot 100 and number 1 on the Billboard Easy Listening chart.
+It also hit number 5 in Canada.

 Background and inspiration

 McCartney wrote the song in the basement music room at 57 Wimpole Street (pictured in 2018), the Asher family's home in central London.

 "You Won't See Me" is about a crisis in McCartney's relationship with girlfriend Jane Asher, who was refusing to comply with McCartney's wishes that she stay at home and put his interests first.
 She had accepted an offer to appear in a stage production at the Bristol Old Vic theatre in 1965, while the Beatles were recording Rubber Soul.
 McCartney attempted to telephone her in Bristol, but she rejected him by not returning his calls.
 McCartney later said that it was "shattering to be without her".

 McCartney had lived in the Asher family home at Wimpole Street in central London since 1963.
 He recalled writing the song in the family music room in the basement of the house.
 His composition originated from "a two-note progression that I had very high on the first two strings of the guitar: the E and B strings".
 He developed this by playing descending semitones on the B string while letting the top string ring out.
 He described the song as "very Motown-flavoured" with a "James Jamerson feel".
 He drew musical inspiration for the composition from the Four Tops' UK hit single "It's the Same Old Song" (1965).

 During this period, McCartney also wrote "We Can Work It Out" and "I'm Looking Through You" as commentaries on his relationship with Asher.
 The more biting tone of his lyrics marked a change from his typical love songs, in Howard Sounes' interpretation, McCartney later said of the band's approach to songwriting on Rubber Soul: "We'd had our cute period, and now it was time to expand."